Zerotistic/auto-ropper/README.md

 Here is what it should looks like when using Auto-Ropper V2<br>
 [![asciicast](https://asciinema.org/a/X8Hqy0rXJr613rNfHjfmrJnS8.svg)](https://asciinema.org/a/X8Hqy0rXJr613rNfHjfmrJnS8)

-# When and what will be V3?
+# When and what will be V1?
+I don't know when it'll be.
+But it'll be for sure before june.<br>
-V3 will include a session save as well as a GUI.
-While it *should* also currently works on Windows, V3 will make sure it does!<br>
+V1 will include a session save as well as a GUI.
+While it *should* also currently works on Windows, V1 will make sure it does!<br>
-I'm planning something big for the V3, but you can still refer to the `Bugs / Update` section if you want something specific!
+I'm planning something big for the V1, but you can still refer to the `Bugs / Update` section if you want something specific!

 # Didn't pwned...
 There can be various reasons as to why you didn't got a shell.